Skip to content

 Akhenaten chose a site for his new capital city on the same east bank of the Nile as Luxor but around 400 kilometres to the north, which today accounts for al-Minya Governorate.
 He named it Akhetaten, which translates to the Horizon of Aten.

-Construction started in 1346 BC, mainly using mudbrick for most buildings and stone for the temples and other highly important structures.
+Construction started in 1346 BC, mainly using mudbrick for most buildings and stone for the temples and other critical structures.
 In 1343 BC, the city was developed enough to become the new capital, so the government and the royal family relocated there.

-Akhetaten was completed by 1341 BC, the ninth year of Akhenaten’s 17-year-long reign.
-All constructions, temples and tombs featured Akhenaten and Nefertiti and their daughters worshipping, praying and offering sacrifices to Aten.
+Akhetaten was completed by 1341 BC, the ninth year of Akhenaten’s 17-year reign.
+All constructions, temples, and tombs featured Akhenaten, Nefertiti, and their daughters worshipping, praying, and offering sacrifices to Aten.
 The way the royals were depicted was as unique as the changes they made in Egypt.

-Contrary to the art style that previously portrayed the kings with strong muscular physiques and all queens with fit slender bodies, both Nefertiti and Akhenaten’s physical characteristics were rather exaggerated.
+Contrary to the art style that previously portrayed the kings with strong muscular physiques and all queens with fit, slender bodies, Nefertiti and Akhenaten’s physical characteristics were somewhat exaggerated.
 Akhenaten, in particular, showed more feminine traits that made it hard sometimes to tell him apart from Nefertiti.

 Queen Pharaoh

-Life seemed to have settled in Akhetaten in some way yet still yielded many changes in all of its aspects that would forever highlight his period in ancient Egyptian history.
+Life seemed to have settled in Akhetaten somehow, yet still yielded many changes in all aspects that would forever highlight his period in ancient Egyptian history.
 Then, as you may have guessed, it was time for life to take a turn.
-In 1336 BC, Akhenaten died, but no one yet knows how, as his mummy was never found, and the tomb that he built for himself in Akhetaten was empty.
+In 1336 BC, Akhenaten died, but no one knows how, as his mummy was never found, and the tomb he built for himself in Akhetaten was empty.

-The period between Akhenaten’s death in 1336 BC and the rule of his son, Tutankhamun, in 1332 BC, who returned to Thebes and brought back the cult of Amun, is highly controversial.
+The period between Akhenaten’s death in 1336 BC and his son Tutankhamun’s rule in 1332 BC, who returned to Thebes and brought back the cult of Amun, is highly controversial.

-Records state that Smenkhkare, who is believed to be either Akhenaten’s younger brother or son, though he was not Nefertiti’s, came to power after the death of Akhenaten and ruled for only one year.
-Smenkhkare’s successor was confirmed to be a female named Neferneferuaten by evidence found in Tutankhamun’s tomb.
+Records state that Smenkhkare, who is believed to be either Akhenaten’s younger brother or son, though he was not Nefertiti’s, came to power after Akhenaten’s death and ruled for only one year.
+Evidence found in Tutankhamun’s tomb confirmed Smenkhkare’s successor as a female named Neferneferuaten.
 But this Queen Pharaoh’s identity has long been confused between Meritaten, Akhenaten and Nefertiti’s eldest daughter, and Nefertiti herself.

-That said, many Egyptologists believe it was Nefertiti who succeeded Smenkhkare.
-They even go as far as assuming that both Smenkhkare and Nefertiti were Akkhenaten’s co-regents during the last four years of his reign, and this is how they came to power.
+That said, many Egyptologists believe Nefertiti succeeded Smenkhkare.
+They even assume that both Smenkhkare and Nefertiti were Akkhenaten’s co-regents during the last four years of his reign and that this is how they came to power.

-According to that theory, Nefertiti went back to Thebes and ruled Egypt from there for the next two years before her death in 1332.
+According to that theory, Nefertiti returned to Thebes and ruled Egypt for the next two years before her death in 1332.

 Fading